Stone Cold (1991 film): Plot

 Joe Huff is an Alabama cop who has been suspended for excessive violence.
 After stopping a supermarket robbery, he is summoned by FBI agent Lance Dockery, who takes him to meet with special agent Frank Cunningham.
 Cunningham blackmails Joe by threatening to turn Joe's three-week suspension into six months without pay.

-Cunningham wants Joe to go undercover in Mississippi and infiltrate "The Brotherhood", a white supremacist biker gang linked to the murders of government officials and suspected of dealing drugs to the mafia.
+Cunningham wants Joe to go undercover in Mississippi and infiltrate The Brotherhood, a white supremacist biker gang linked to the murders of government officials and suspected of dealing drugs to the mafia.
 The Brotherhood is led by Chains Cooper.

 Joe goes undercover as "John Stone".
-Tasked with killing a man as his initiation, Joe enlists the FBI's help to fake the murder and is accepted into the Brotherhood.
-However, Chains's right-hand man, Ice Hensley, does not trust Joe and tries to expose him, leading to Ice's death in a high-speed motorcycle chase.
+Tasked with killing a Bolivian man as his initiation, Joe enlists the FBI's help to fake the murder and is accepted into the Brotherhood.
+However, Chains' right-hand man, Ice Hensley, does not trust Joe and tries to expose him, leading to Ice's death in a high-speed motorcycle chase.
 Joe learns that the Brotherhood's goal is to eliminate Brent "The Whip" Whipperton, a district attorney running for Governor of Mississippi, who has promised to crack down on crime.
-They plan to use stolen military weapons to storm the Supreme Court at the Mississippi State Capitol, where one of their own is on trial for murder, and assassinate Whipperton and the judges.
+They plan to use stolen military weapons to storm the Supreme Court at the Mississippi State Capitol, where Trouble Owens, one of their own, is on trial for murder, to assassinate Whipperton and the judges.

-When Chains's girlfriend, Nancy, accidentally learns about Joe's identity, he offers her immunity if she cooperates with the FBI.
-Though reluctant at first, Nancy accepts his offer, but they are discovered when the man Joe had supposedly killed as an initiation returns.
+When Chains' girlfriend, Nancy, accidentally learns about Joe's identity, he offers her immunity if she cooperates with the FBI.
+Though reluctant at first, Nancy accepts his offer, but they are discovered when the Bolivian man Joe had supposedly killed as an initiation returns.
 Chains shoots and kills Nancy, then straps a bomb to Joe's chest and has him tied up in a helicopter on its way to the Capitol.
 Joe escapes and seizes control of the helicopter.
-Inside of the courtroom, Chains retrieves a hidden submachine gun and uses it to kill a government agent, two security officers, all of the justices and Whipperton.
+Inside of the courtroom, Chains retrieves a hidden submachine gun and uses it to kill government agent Martinez, two security officers, all of the justices and Whipperton.
 Joe overpowers Chains and hands him over to the authorities.
 Chains frees himself and steals a revolver from an officer, aiming for Joe.
 Lance intervenes and shoots Chains twice, sending him tumbling over a railing to his death.
 Joe exits the courthouse as SWAT officers storm the building.